nifuller/stock-scrape-bot/README.md

 - Set up an autothrottle for the spider so it doesnt access the site too fast

 ## Installation
-The following will get just the spider up and running on your local machine:
 1. clone the project
 2. create a virtual environment

+`python3 -m venv scrapy-virtenv`

 3. start virtual environment

+`source scrapy-virtenv/scripts/activate`

+or

+`source scrapy-virtenv/bin/activate`

-4. pip3 install the following packages:
+4. `pip3 install` the following packages:
     - scrapy
+    **Note:** If you're getting an import scrapy error in _most-active.py_ file make sure you select the correct Python interpreter; Ctrl + Shift + P, Python: select Interpreter (then whatever is the correct one for you)
     - scrapyd
     - scrapyops-scrapy

-**Note:** this will not connect to any of the servers and the crawler will only work locally.
+**Note:** This will only get the crawler working.

-## Using the Project
+## Running the Web Crawler
 First, activate the virtual enviornment:

+`source scrapy-virtenv/scripts/activate`

+or

-`source [name of virtenv]/scripts/activate`
+`source scrapy-virtenv/bin/activate`

 Then, cd into the spider directory: